 A directions paper was published in April 2020 to provide an update on progress, followed by a consultation paper in September 2020 that set seven market design initiatives (MDIs) for stakeholder feedback.

 In response to this feedback and rapidly changing government policies and incentives, the seven market design initiatives (MDIs) were consolidated into four directions in the directions paper published in January 2021.
 The options being considered for reform have now been narrowed even further into a shortlist of options and implementation pathways for final consultation before the ESB provides final advice to the Energy National Cabinet Reform Committee in mid-2021.

-The post 2025 Project is not happening in isolation from the day-to-day challenges facing the electricity sector or the variables that will continue to evolve during this period.
+The post 2025 Project is not happening in isolation from the day-to-day challenges facing the electricity sector or the variables that continue to evolve during this period.
 The NEM must continue to meet the changing needs of consumers as well as to maintain secure, reliable and affordable supplies of electricity.

-The set of systems, tools, and arrangements to support the effective and secure operation of the NEM during the transition period will need to continue to evolve in relation to the impacts of these changing variables while the 2025 Project is completed.
+The set of systems, tools, and arrangements to support the effective and secure operation of the NEM during the transition period are continuing to evolve in relation to the impacts of these changing variables while the 2025 Project is completed.

 There are a range of projects and initiatives being pursued by the AEMC, AEMO, the AER and other agencies and organisations that seek to address some of these more immediate challenges as well as those we identify in this paper.
-This has been an area of considerable attention within the project, and ESB has welcomed feedback from stakeholder groups to highlight issues of potential congruency or interdependencies that may exist.
+This has been an area of considerable attention within the project, and the ESB has welcomed feedback from stakeholder groups to highlight issues of potential congruency or interdependencies that may exist.